 4.1.
 It is important for parents/carers/social workers to let the academy know of any specific vulnerability in relation to their child or home circumstances.
-If uncertain about what would be considered a vulnerability, parents should contact Mrs P. Milham, Family Liaison Officer.
+If uncertain about what would be considered a vulnerability, parents should contact the Principal, Mrs Redhead.